Middleton Marhs / Pilkington’s Paddock

 Why is it called Pilkington’s Paddock?

-The area was fenced off as a grazing area in 1912 by the Park Steward, Mr. Pilkington.
+The area was created as a grazing area in 1912 by the Park Steward, Mr. Pilkington.

 A group from Wollaton Historical and Conservation Society found the obituary of a Mr Pilkington (Nottingham Evening Post, 6 January 1932), referring to him as an “agent to the late Lord Middleton’s Wollaton Park estate.
 In addition, the publication “Wollaton Remembered” recollects memories from “Mr Pilkington the estate steward”.